readytensor/rt-tutorials-testing-ml-models/README.md

 ## Introduction

-This repository demonstrates how to use incorporate input data validation for machine learning model implementations.
-We use Pydantic for validating the schema file and the train/test data.
+This repository is an implementation of the random forest model for the binary classification task.
 This repository is part of a tutorial series on Ready Tensor, a web platform for AI developers and users.
 The purpose of the tutorial series is to help AI developers create adaptable algorithm implementations that avoid hard-coding your logic to a specific dataset.
 This makes it easier to re-use your algorithms with new datasets in the future without requiring any code change.

+This particular repository is referenced in the tutorial [Testing ML models] on the Ready Tensor website.
+This tutorial covers the following topics:

+- Implementing Unit Tests: Focusing on writing unit tests for our binary classifier model using pytest, a popular testing framework.
+- Implementing Integration Tests: Covering integration tests using pytest for our binary classifier model.
+- Coverage Testing: Exploring code coverage analysis during development using pytest-cov, a powerful tool to measure code coverage and ensure a significant portion of your codebase is exercised during the testing process.
+- Performance Testing: Evaluating the efficiency and scalability of ML models during development under various conditions, helping identify potential bottlenecks and ensuring that your model meets desired performance criteria.

+We have included all four types of tests: unit, integration, coverage and performance in the repository.

+Note that the overall implementation contains:

+- A data schema definition created as per Ready Tensor specifications for the binary classifier problem.
+- A flexible preprocessing pipeline that can be easily adapted to new datasets, and other classifier models.
+We use SciKit-Learn and feature-engine to implement the preprocessing pipeline.
+- A random forest classifier built using Scikit-Learn.
+- A SHAP explainer built using the SHAP library.
+This explainer is used to provide local explanations for the predictions made by the model.
+- Hyperparameter tuning for the Random Forest model's hyperparameters built using Scikit-Optimize.
+- A FastAPI server to serve the model as a REST API.
+- Input data validation using Pydantic.
+This includes validation on the schema file, train/prediction input files, and inference request body.

 ## Repository Contents